What is a First Mortgage?

 When Borrowers Choose a First Mortgage

-For developers, a first mortgage is often used alongside:
+For developers, a first mortgage is often used alongside land development loans to fund the full project lifecycle.

 Private Lenders vs Banks: Key Differences